arnaudmorisset/arnaudmorisset/README.md

 I split my time between:

 - 👨‍💻 Learning how to build and improve large scale software systems.
-- 🛠 Tinkering with game and system programming.
+- 🛠 Tinkering with system programming.
 - 🎲 Playing tabletop RPGs with my friends.